Crypto market report: Focus on digital currencies: This is how Bitcoin & Co. move | news

 Here you can easily buy and sell Bitcoin

-The Litecoin course has risen to $ 188.22 compared to the previous day.
-There was still $ 179.99 on the price board.
+The price of the digital currency Litecoin fell to US $ 186.40 on Tuesday.
+The day before, the rate of the digital currency was put at 186.93 US dollars.

-The Ripple price was trading at $ 1.247 on Sunday.
-The Ripple price climbed above the previous day’s level of 1.223 US dollars.
+The Ripple is worth $ 1.241 on Tuesday.
+The Ripple price fell compared to the previous day when it was still at $ 1,250.

-The Cardano rate has risen.
-The Cardano rate gained to $ 2.622 after trading at $ 2.442 the previous day.
+The Cardano course has fallen compared to the previous day.
+A Cardano is currently worth $ 2.878.
+The price was yesterday at $ 2.918.

-The price of the digital currency Monero is quoted today at 289.50 US dollars in the plus.
-The previous day the price was $ 288.40.
+The price of the digital currency Monero is quoted today at 318.99 US dollars in the red.
+The previous day the price was $ 319.10.

-The price of the digital currency Verge was shown little moved on Sunday at 0.0320 US dollars.
-The day before, it was already at $ 0.0319.
+The Verge course has not moved from the previous day.
+A Verge is currently worth $ 0.0307.
+The price stood at $ 0.0304 yesterday.

-The Stellar exchange rate rose to $ 0.3824 compared to the previous day.
-There was still $ 0.3729 on the price board.
+The Stellar price runs sideways at $ 0.3763 compared to the previous day’s level.

-The NEM rate occurs like the day before at 0.2088 US dollars.
+The price of the digital currency NEM was shown little moved on Tuesday at 0.2146 US dollars.
+The day before, it was already at $ 0.2136.

 Finanzen.net editorial team